Prateek-MSDS/Kalman-Filter-Covid19-Cases-Prediction/README.md

 ### Citations :

-Jain, T. (n.d.).
-Retrieved from OpenGenus IQ: https://iq.opengenus.org/basics-of-machine-learning-image-classification-techniques/

-Singh, K. K. (2021).
 Kalman filter-based short-term prediction model for COVID-19 spread.
 Appl Intell 51. https://doi.org/10.1007/s10489-020-01948-1, 2714–2726.

-Islam et al(2020) Integration of Kalman filter in the epidemiological model: a robust approach to predict COVID-19 outbreak in Bangladesh doi: https://doi.org/10.1101/2020.10.14.20212878
+Integration of Kalman filter in the epidemiological model: a robust approach to predict COVID-19 outbreak in Bangladesh doi: https://doi.org/10.1101/2020.10.14.20212878

+Analysis and Forecast of the Number of Deaths, Recovered Cases, and Confirmed Cases From COVID-19 for the Top Four Affected Countries Using Kalman Filter. https://www.frontiersin.org/articles/10.3389/fphy.2021.629320/full